koalatee/JamfProPrinterTool/README.md

 JamfProPrinterTool
 ======

-An App that allows techs to manage printers assigned to "buildings" (categories) in Jamf Pro.
+An App that allows techs to manage printers assigned to "buildings" (categories) in Jamf Pro and automatically create/delete policies.
 Ain't nobody got time for that.

 Forked from [MLBZ521/JamfProPrinterTool](https://github.com/MLBZ521/JamfProPrinterTool) as I needed it for buildings, not sites.